mahsa-kashani/Twitter-AP-Final-Project/README.md

 * Following and Followers: Connect with others by following and gaining followers.

-* Profile Customization: Set a banner, bio, and profile picture to personalize your Twitter profile.
+* Profile Customization: Set a header, bio, and profile picture to personalize your Twitter profile.

 * Blocking: Control your online experience by blocking users.